snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ####Step 3: Set up Kinesis

-We are going to setup the Kinesis stream using AWS console.
-In your favorite browser paste this URL to get to the AWS console:
+We're going to set up the Kinesis stream using AWS console.
+In your favourite browser, paste this URL to get to the AWS console:
 ```
 https://console.aws.amazon.com/kinesis/home?region=us-east-1
 ```